Cardiac Enzyme Studies

 levels of the

-enzymes creatine phosphokinase (CPK) and creatine kinase (CK), and the proteins troponin I (TnI) and troponin T (TnT) in the blood.
+enzyme creatine kinase (CK), and the proteins troponin I (TnI) and troponin T (TnT) in the blood.

 and units for reporting the results of cardiac enzyme tests vary considerably.
 The normal values listed here—called a reference range—are just a guide.
 These ranges vary from lab to lab, and your lab may have a different range for what's normal.
 Your lab report should contain the range your lab uses.
 Also, your doctor will evaluate your results based on your health and other factors.
 This means that a value that falls outside the normal values listed here may still be normal for you or your lab.